-An oft quoted phrase from William Lever, the First Lord Leverhulme and founder of Unilever is “Half the money I spend on advertising is wasted; the trouble is I don’t know which half”.
-It is a common jibe that marketing and in particular marketers are “fluffy”; generally this means that the discipline is unaccountable and that marketers don’t add value.
+An often quoted phrase from William Lever, the First Lord Leverhulme and founder of Unilever is “Half the money I spend on advertising is wasted.
+The trouble is I don’t know which half”.
+It is a common jibe that marketing and in particular marketers are “fluffy”.
+Generally this means that the discipline is unaccountable and that marketers don’t add value.

 So where do you start?

 To manage and improve your marketing you need management information.
 Key Performance Indicators (KPIs) are an important ruler that you can use to measure progress in all areas of your business.
 Your KPIs should all be looked at and measured periodically (weekly, monthly, quarterly, annually).
 Once you are armed with this information you can direct your efforts more accurately and then targets can be set.
 Because targeted work is more productive work.